From a village where men are banned to the cradle of humanity, these are the most interesting facts about Kenya.

 20. Kenya is home to more than 40 tribes with over 60 tribal languages spoken.

-21. Ugali is a staple meal in Kenya with most meals centred around the thick, doughlike mass made from maize and/or cassava flour.
+21. Ugali is a staple meal in Kenya, with most meals centered around the thick, doughlike mass made from maize and/or cassava flour.

 22. Polygamy is legal in Kenya which means men can take more wives without consulting existing spouses.
 The controversial marriage law was passed in 2014.